tah-io/tah-io.github.io/_posts/post/2015-02-10-Tah_shields_testing.md

 * On Raspberry Pi it will actually upload the test sketches to Tah and test each individual pin sets for Logic High or not using MUX logic   	and status will be displayed on LCD display.
 * At last it will upload the ArdSCL sketch to boards and logs result to CSV file.

-You will find all the Tah Testbed source files and hardware design files [here](https://github.com/RevealingHourCreations/Tah_Testbed)
+You will find all the Tah Testbed source code files and hardware design files [here](https://github.com/tah-io/Tah_Testbed)

 ![testbedcompare](https://cloud.githubusercontent.com/assets/8414343/6125009/0c270d36-b138-11e4-8347-c29e112403fc.jpg)